forcepusher/forcepusher/README.md

 And if part of your job or pipeline can actually be replaced by a parrot - maybe it should be replaced.
 Think of writing and updating tests.
 If you're blank-staring at the wall right now, you get it.
-Don't let LLM give you advice or build an architecture for you though - it's all garbage.
+Don't let LLMs give you advice or build an architecture though - it's all garbage.

 ---